Mechanical Systems Design

 Each semester graduate students from a wide variety of institutions study in our on-site or online programs.
 The various post-baccalaureate programs consist of masters’ degrees, the doctor of physical therapy degree, the family nurse practitioner degree, the doctor of nursing practice degree, and graduate certificate programs.
 These graduate programs are intended to promote the professional development of graduate students by engaging them in research, creative production, workplace-oriented experiences, and theoretical studies.
 Emphasis is placed on developing leadership, technology, research, and teamwork skills through collaborations with nearly two hundred graduate faculty members, the University’s strategic partners, and other students.

 Bradley’s graduate degree in mechanical engineering strengthens your ability to solve complex engineering problems.

-Bradley’s graduate degree in mechanical engineering offers you three academic tracks.
+Bradley’s graduate degree in mechanical engineering offers you two academic tracks.
 You can take research-focused courses in mechanical systems design or thermal science.
-You also can opt for a classroom-focused applied science track.
 As a full-time student, you can complete the degree in three or four semesters, though you have six years to complete the degree.
 U.S. News and World Report consistently ranks Bradley’s engineering programs among the nation’s best.